-In bowl of stand mixer, whisk together flour, salt, yeast, brown sugar, and xanthan gum.
-Using dough hook, start mixer on low and slowly add water and melted butter.
-Turn speed up to medium and mix for about 5 minutes.
+In the bowl of a stand mixer, whisk together flour, salt, yeast, brown sugar, and xanthan gum.
+Using the dough hook, start the mixer on low and slowly add water and melted butter.
+Turn the speed up to medium high and mix for about 5 minutes.

-Remove bowl from mixer and cover bowl with plastic wrap.
-Allow to proof (rise) for 1-2 hours in warm, draft-free area for about two hours, or until doubled in size.
+Remove bowl from the mixer and cover bowl with plastic wrap.
+Allow to proof (rise) in a warm, draft-free area for about two hours, or until doubled in size.

-Before shaping pretzels, begin boiling water in a large, wide pot (a Dutch oven is great for this).
+Before shaping, bring a large wide pot of water to a boil (a Dutch oven is great for this).
 Also at this time, preheat your oven to 450°.

 Remove dough from the fridge and knead on a lightly floured surface.
 Divide into 8 pieces, roughly 3.5-4 ounces each.
 Roll one piece at a time into a rope about 20-25 inches long.
 Place a dry hot dog on one end of the rope and begin rolling the hot dog down the length of the rope until the hot dog is almost covered, with only a little peaking out each end.
 The length of the rope needed will also depend on the length and size of your hot dogs.
 Pinch the ends to seal as best you can.
 Place pretzel dogs on parchment-lined baking sheet.